-Frank Lloyd Wright said, “A professional is one who does his best work when he feels the least like working.”
-Taliesin West allows your professionals to do their best work where inspiration abounds around every corner.
-Taliesin West’s one-of-a-kind event spaces turn any corporate event into an experience.
-Breakfasts, lunches, dinners, receptions—the sky is the limit where the space will turn any event into a unique experience.
+Events Permitted

+Corporate private events

+Preforming Arts events private or open to the public

+Fundraisers not conflicting with Foundation’s mission

+Events Not Permitted

+Political

+Religious

+Social events such as wedding receptions, bridal showers, birthday parties, rehearsal dinners, baby showers, bar/bat mitzvahs, family reunions, anniversary parties, retirement parties, celebrations of life or memorial services.

+Foundation does not allow any activity or event which may result in damage or disturbance to Taliesin West’s staff, property, residents, the school or public use of the property.

 Site Tours

 Taliesin West invites you to an exclusive tour of the event spaces during regular business hours.
 Our Event Staff will escort you through the property, share tidbits about each space so you may see all the Frank Lloyd Wright has to offer your group.
 Site tours must be scheduled at least 48 hours in advance with Event Staff.

-Book Your Corporate Event
+Book Your Event

 Dates fill up quickly.
 A complimentary 14-day hold may be placed on any available date and event space.
 After the 14-day hold, your date and venue is not guaranteed without a signed contract and deposit.